interstitialRedirectModalTitle

 How TNC Uses Land Acquisitions & Conservation Easements to Conserve South Carolina

-These powerful and effective tools allow us to protect open space lands from intensive development.
-TNC uses acquisitions to preserve land for outdoor recreation, water quality and wildlife.
-Conservation easements allow landowners to protect their land while continuing to use it for forestry, hunting, and residence, while at the same time potentially providing them with tax benefits.
+These powerful and effective tools allow us to protect open space and working lands from intensive development.
+TNC uses acquisitions to secure land for outdoor recreation, water quality and wildlife.
+Conservation easements provide landowners the opportunity to protect their land while continuing to use it for forestry, hunting and residence and, at the same time, allowing for tax benefits.

 Conservation promotes a sustainable and healthy environment for all.